 - want to voluntarily carry on paying employer contributions.

 If you keep paying employer contributions you’ll need to pay the employer superannuation contribution tax (ESCT) on them.

-Your employee can be in KiwiSaver and a complying fund.
+Your employee can be in a KiwiSaver scheme and a complying fund.
 Your compulsory employer contribution can go to either one or be split between them.
 For example, 2% to KiwiSaver and 1% to the complying fund.
-Your contribution still has to meet the minimum of 3%.
+Your contribution must still meet the minimum of 3%.

-If your contribution to a complying fund is less than 3%, you must pay the difference as a compulsory employer contribution to your employee’s KiwiSaver.
+If your contribution to a complying fund is less than 3%, you must pay the difference as a compulsory employer contribution to your employee’s KiwiSaver.scheme.

 Voluntary employer contributions to employees

 It's up to you if you want to make voluntary employer contributions to employees: